shufps/dds-pwl-generator/README.md

 # dds-pwl-generator

-DDS Generator with adjustable DAC voltage, sampling frequency, target frequency, quantisation.
+DDS Generator with adjustable DAC voltage, sampling frequency, target frequency, quantisation, duration.

 It outputs a PWL file that can be fed into LTSpice.